CCG-CAS/CCG-CAS.github.io/protocols/QIAGEN QIAamp Micro.md

     When you remove the tubes from the centrifuge, verify that all liquid transferred from the spin column to the collection tube.
 Discard flowthrough into the Hazardous Waste container.
 If you see liquid still in the spin column, this means the filter in the column is clogged.
 Before proceeding, spin those clogged tubes again for 15 seconds at 13,000 x g (12,700 rpm).
 If the filter remains clogged, use a pipette to aspirate off and discard the supernatant that is in the spin column before proceeding.

 12. Transfer spin columns to new 2 mL collection tubes.
-13. 12. **Add 500 µL AW1 Buffer** <code style="color : black">(white cap)</code> to spin columns.
+13. **Add 500 µL AW1 Buffer** <code style="color : black">(white cap)</code> to spin columns.
 14. **Centrifuge spin columns 1 min at 6,000 g** (8,000 rpm).
 Discard flowthrough.
 15. Transfer the spin columns to new 2 mL collection tubes.
 16. **Add 500 µL of AW2 Buffer** <code style="color : blue">(blue cap)</code> to each of the spin columns.
 17. **Centrifuge spin columns 3 min at 20,000 g** (14,000 rpm).

+{: .caution}
 When removing the spin columns from the centrifuge, be careful not to let the flowthrough come into contact with the spin column.
 It is important to dry the membrane of the QIAamp MiniElute spin column, since residual ethanol may interfere with subsequent reactions.
 If this happens, spin for 15 sec at the same speed to dry the column again.
 Discard flowthrough.

+{:style="counter-reset:none"}
 18. Transfer the spin columns to labeled, 2.0 mL screw-cap tubes.

     It is very important at this step that you transfer the correct spin column to the correct labeled 2.0 mL storage tube!
 Be sure tubes are labeled with your extraction ID and extraction date.